jclem/raycast-github/README.md

 - Open the search result in a web browser.
 - Open the search result in GitHub.dev. _You can also do this by hitting the "." key while highlighting a search result._
+- Copy the URL of the issue or PR.

 ### Search Commits